 If you're worried about not being able to pay your rent, Housing Benefit and Universal Credit (UC) can provide you with support.

-If you're a social housing tenant, you may be entitled to help because of your low income and you could get the full costs of your rent covered by benefit.
+If you're a social housing tenant, you may be entitled to help because of your low income and you could get the full costs of your rent covered by benefits.

 Not all residents will receive the full amount.
 If you have more bedrooms than you need you may be affected by the social housing size criteria, sometimes called the bedroom tax.
 You may also be affected by the benefit cap which limits the total amount of money you can receive, including out-of-work benefits and support with your rent.

-You can find out more about UC and what benefit you are entitled to on the gov.uk website.
+Find out more about UC and what benefits you may be entitled to on the UK government website.

 If you don't pay your rent you could lose your home, so it is important that ask for advice now.
 We have dedicated teams and services that can help you.